vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/10/129/07_iyaM_visRShTiryata.md

 _________
 **English translation:**

-“He from whom this creation arose, he may uphold it, or he may not (no one else can); he who is itssuperintendent in the highest heaven, he assuredly knows, or if he knows not (no one else does).”
+“He from whom this creation arose, he may uphold it, or he may not (no one else can); he who is its superintendent in the highest heaven, he assuredly knows, or if he knows not (no one else does).”

 _________
 **Commentary by Sāyaṇa: Ṛgveda-bhāṣya**